Skip to main content.

 Posted December 10, 2019 by Jennifer Bohl, MD

-Glaucoma is a condition that causes damage to the optic nerve of the eye, which can lead to progressive vision loss.
-There are different types of glaucoma, each of which is related to pressure inside the eye and mostly occurring later in life, though possibly can develop at any age.
-Vision loss related to glaucoma is permanent and if untreated, can result in complete blindness.
-In fact, glaucoma is one of the leading causes of blindness for people over the age of 60.…
+Glaucoma is a disease of the eye that causes progressive damage to the optic nerve, which can lead to vision loss and even blindness.
+There are different types of glaucoma, each of which is related to pressure inside the eye.
+Most of the time, glaucoma develops later in life, however, it is possible to affect people at any age.
+The vision loss from glaucoma is permanent and it is one of the leading causes of blindness for people over…

 Read more